Yahoo to exit South Korea in first Asian pullout

 Former CEO Scott Thompson resigned after less than 6 months in the job over a controversy over his academic credentials.

-Before that, Yahoo co-founder Jerry Yang had stepped down as CEO, and an internal reorganization cut thousands of jobs.
+Before that, Yahoo co-founder Jerry Yang had stepped down as CEO, and an internal reorganisation cut thousands of jobs.

 Yahoo remains one of the world's most powerful websites, with more than 700 million monthly visitors who use products like its email service and read its news pages.